Asbestos Exposure

 The CPSC ensures consumer products meet safety standards.
 The agency has the authority to regulate asbestos in consumer products and to implement outright bans on such products.
 For example, the CPSC has banned the use of artificial fireplace embers made of asbestos due to their friability.

-Asbestos-related illnesses can be a shocking diagnosis for those who were unaware of having been exposed or who are several decades removed from exposure.
+Asbestos-related illnesses such as mesothelioma can be a shocking diagnosis for those who were unaware of having been exposed or who are several decades removed from exposure.
 These scenarios occur frequently, and the length of time between exposure and illness may create feelings of hopelessness about receiving compensation.
+To get the mesothelioma compensation you deserve, you want an experienced Lawyer for Asbestos Exposure on your side.
+The Lanier Law Firm’s asbestos exposure and mesothelioma lawyers are passionate about holding large companies accountable for exposing individuals to asbestos.

 Asbestos manufacturers knowingly exposed workers and the public to asbestos while actively engaging in concealment activities regarding its dangers, making these companies liable.
 Asbestos exposure victims who have developed asbestos-related illnesses have three potential pathways to recovering compensation.
 In many cases, victims can recover compensation through more than one of these methods.